© Crown copyright 2021

 - any updated advice received from the local safeguarding partners

-- working arrangements with children’s social workers and the local authority virtual school head (VSH)
+- working arrangements with children’s social workers and the local authority virtual settings head (VSH)

 - what staff and volunteers should do if they have concerns about a staff member or volunteer who may pose a safeguarding risk to children

 - how the updated policy links to the broader risk assessment to be conducted, described in annex A of the guidance for schools

 All staff and volunteers should be made aware of the new policy and be kept up to date as it is revised.

 Changes to the role of the safeguarding lead